Canon 70D vs Sony RX10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 70D and Sony Cyber-shot DSC-RX10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 70D and the RX10 have been discontinued, but can regularly be found used on eBay.
+Both the 70D and the RX10 have been discontinued, but can regularly be found used on ebay.
 The 70D was replaced by the Canon 80D, while the RX10 was followed by the Sony RX10 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 70D and RX10 can be found, respectively, in the Canon 70D Manual (free pdf) or the online Sony RX10 Manual.

 So what conclusions can be drawn?
 Is the Canon 70D better than the Sony RX10 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.